alex3165/react-mapbox-gl/README.md

 #### Properties
 - style : `String || Object` (required) Mapbox map style
 - accessToken : `String` (required) Mapbox access token.
-- center : `Array<Number>` Center the map at the position at initialisation
+- center : `Array of Number` Center the map at the position at initialisation
   - Re-center the map if the value change regarding the prev value or the actual center position [flyTo](https://www.mapbox.com/mapbox-gl-js/api/#Map.flyTo)
 - zoom : `Number` Zoom level of the map at initialisation
   - Check the previous value and the new one, if the value changed update the zoom value [flyTo](https://www.mapbox.com/mapbox-gl-js/api/#Map.flyTo)